Conditions worsen for Europe's refugees as temperatures plummet

 The cold snap gripping Europe has left dozens of people dead, including refugees in Bulgaria, according to Agence France-Presse.

 Snow blanketed the Moria refugee camp on the Greek island of Lesbos, home to more than 4,000 people, on Friday.
+A spokesman for the UN Refugee Agency (UNHCR) told CNN Monday that the organization was transferring some 120 vulnerable men, women and children, including people still living in tents, to hotels following the storm.

-As many as 100 refugees are still living in outdoor tents there, despite statements by Greece's minister for migration Yiannis Mouzalas indicating otherwise.
+The situation in Moria is fluid, and the spokesman did not have an estimate for the number of people still living in tents.
+Volunteers say thousands of refugees are still living in outdoor tents in the camp, despite statements by Greece's minister for migration, Yiannis Mouzalas, indicating otherwise.

 "There are no refugees or migrants living in the cold anymore," Mouzalas told journalists at a news conference Thursday.
 According to local reports, Mouzalas suggested that there were only a handful of tents left in Vayiohori, near Thessaloniki, and Athens.